Lucky Jackson: The Spring League

 After an impressing pro day, Jackson went undrafted in the 2020 NFL draft.
 He played for the Blues of The Spring League in 2021.

+Winnipeg Blue Bombers

+On April 13, 2022, Jackson signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was released from training camp on June 5, 2022.

 Edmonton Elks

-On September 13, 2022, Jackson signed with the Edmonton Elks of the Canadian Football League (CFL) and played in one game for them.
+On September 13, 2022, Jackson was signed to the practice roster of the Edmonton Elks of the CFL.
+He was promoted to the active roster on October 7.
+He started one game for the Elks, and was targeted three times but did not catch a pass.
+Jackson was moved back to the practice roster on October 14, and was released on October 21, 2022.

 DC Defenders

 On November 16, 2023, Jackson was selected by the DC Defenders of the XFL in the 11th round (81st overall) in the Skill Players round of the 2023 XFL draft, He played in all 10 regular season games recording over 36 catches for 573 yards with five touchdowns.
 He was named to the All-XFL team for the 2023 season along with teammates Jordan Ta'amu, Abram Smith, Liam Fornadel, Davin Bellamy, Michael Joseph, and Daniel Whelan.

 Minnesota Vikings

 On May 23, 2023, Jackson signed his first NFL contract with the Minnesota Vikings.
 He was released on August 29, before being re-signed to the practice squad on September 12.
-Jackson was promoted to Minnesota's active roster on January 6, 2024.
-He made three appearances for the Vikings over the course of the regular season.
+Jackson was elevated to the active roster for the Vikings' Week 16 and Week 17 games but reverted back to the practice squad after each game.
+He was signed to Minnesota's active roster on January 6, 2024, before the final game of the regular season.
+He made three appearances for the Vikings overall over the course of the season, appearing in three snaps on offense and 32 snaps on special teams.

 Jackson was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.
 He signed a reserve/future contract with Minnesota on January 16, 2025.

 On August 26, 2025, Jackson was waived by the Vikings as part of final roster cuts.
 He was signed to the practice squad the next day.
 Jackson was released from the practice squad on September 23.